FranzAfun/Light-sensing-night-light./README.md

 # Light-sensing-night-light.
-A simple Arduino project to mimic the logic a street light logic
+A simple Arduino project that mimics the logic of a streetlight using a light sensor.